ibm-cloud-docs/databases-for-redis/ts-connect-common-errors.md

 b.
 If Redis is at maximum capacity, split a single Redis instance into multiple instances and adjust your application architecture.

 c.
 Turn off persistence if it is not required.
-Change to cache mode.
+Change to cache mode instead.

 Disk size cannot be scaled down but memory can be.
-Because Redis is an in-memory data store, we recommend that you evaluate your ongoing data size before downsizing the memory of your instance because significant reduction can result in error. **This is because**??
+Because Redis is an in-memory data store, we recommend that you evaluate your ongoing data size before downsizing the memory of your instance because significant reduction can result in error.
+**This is because**??
 {: note}

 ## Error: Scaling an instance is stuck or taking longer than expected